PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Test Harness/README.md

   * *Stage selector menu* \- the drop down menu in the top left of the screen allows you to select whether you are connecting to the preview or live stage of you game.
   * *Debugger* \- Allows debugging the Cloud Code attached to your requests.
 Tutorial can be found [here](/Documentation/Test Harness/Debugger.md).

+<q>**Note:** If you have selected an event which has Cloud Code attached to it, the Debugger will automatically appear only when you run the event!</q>

 When you first access the Test Harness page within the Developer Portal it will establish a session with the GameSparks platform and you will see a session id in the *Connection* section.
 At this point the Test Harness is connected to GameSparks but no player is currently authenticated within this session.
 The initial connection handshaking methods are shown in the *Inspector* section.

- Once you have issued one of the available authentication requests ( e.g. AuthenticationRequest, DeviceAuthenticationRequest, etc) with valid player details you will see an authentication token in the *Connection* section.
+ Once you have issued one of the available authentication requests (for example, AuthenticationRequest, DeviceAuthenticationRequest, and so on) with valid player details you will see an authentication token in the *Connection* section.

 ## Issuing a request